robinmattern/FRDocs_dev01-robin/Setup/fr0101_Setup-Developer-Workstation.md

 ![Nodejs-install-0](./images/fr0101-11_Nodejs-install-0.png "Nodejs-install-0")

-3. Install nvs using the defaults
+3. From your Downloads folder click the .msi file to Install nvs using the defaults

 ![Nodejs-install-1](./images/fr0101-11_Nodejs-install-1.png "Nodejs-install-1")